MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-1-Practice-Procedure/subpart-CC-State-Local-Review-Applications-Wireless-Service-Facility-Modification/section-1.40001.md

 (5) *Remedies.* Applicants and reviewing authorities may bring claims related to Section 6409(a) to any court of competent jurisdiction.

 [80 FR 1269, Jan.
 8, 2015]Effective Date Note:At 80 FR 1269, Jan.
 8, 2015, § 1.40001 was added.
-Paragraphs 1.40001(c)(3)(i), (iii), and (c)(4) contain information collection and recordkeeping requirements and will not become effective until approval has been given by the Office of Management and Budget.
+This section contains information collection and recordkeeping requirements and will not become effective until approval has been given by the Office of Management and Budget.